Thailand Landmarks: 30 Famous Landmarks in Thailand to See

 One highlight is the ornate Thai Pavillion that houses the bronze statue of King Chulalongkorn.
 It is made to appear even more majestic as it seemingly floats in the middle of the pond found on the premises.

 You are also likely to see fun topiary designs around the grounds.
 This includes trees clipped to resemble elephants and rabbits!

-Khao Yai National Park is a large jungle park in Bangkok.
+Khao Yai National Park is a large jungle park just outside of Bangkok.
 The park covers approximately 2,100 square kilometres and is the oldest national park in the country, having been opened in 1962.

 A visit to the park is a must if you have spent a lot of time in the city and are after a more relaxing day.
 The park is especially perfect for those who enjoy hiking.
 You will find a range of trails to follow that takes you through the stunning green jungle.

 Additionally, visitors are likely to spot a range of wildlife.
 This includes elephants, sun bears, and pythons.
 As some of the park animals are dangerous, be very careful when hiking and ideally go with a guide.

 As the park is so large, you may also decide to rent a car and drive around or join a tour group with transport provided.
 No matter how you explore the park, you will enjoy the beautiful jungle and hopefully spot lots of Asian animals.